2CentsCapitalHR/ai-engineer-task-Venkateswar8703/README.md

 # ADGM-Compliant Corporate Agent with Document Intelligence USING RAG

 ## Overview
-This Corporate Agent provides a document review tool for ADGM corporate incorporation documents.
-It uses a Retrieval-Augmented Generation (RAG) pipeline with Gemini (Google PaLM API) to analyze `.docx` files, highlight issues, and provide compliance suggestions based on official ADGM references.
+An advanced AI-powered legal assistant that automates the review of ADGM-related legal documents.
+This agent verifies compliance against checklists, flags regulatory issues with citations using a Retrieval-Augmented Generation (RAG) system, and provides a structured analysis report.

 ---